gaborcselle/write-my-posts/README.md

 *Watch me code this up on [YouTube](https://www.youtube.com/watch?v=51DWARJckL4)!
 I'm intending to start this project at 9 am PT on Nov 29, 2023, and I have set myself a deadline of 12 noon PT: 3 hours total.*

+# Learnings

+You can try the end result at [write-my-posts.gaborcselle.com](https://write-my-posts.gaborcselle.com/).
+You can have GPT write posts in your voice by following the "How to Run" section below.

+1. *Content:* 25% of the total time of the livestream was watching the OpenAI finetune console.
+That is *not* amazing content.
+2. *Viewership:* We had a total of 16 viewers overall and no chats, confirming that this is not great content.
+3. *Data procurement:* The approach of using my downloadable Twitter archive did work, that was surprisingly easy to reformat into training / test data.
+(Grr Twitter for not providing a free Twitter read API.)
+4. *Finetune on small amounts of data:* The overall approach of finetuning GPT-3.5 to match my Twitter tone did work, even with a small sample of 200 tweets train / 40 tweets validation we got to a pretty good point in matching my tone, even if the content made no sense.
+5. *Finetune on large amounts of data:* TBD, the model with larger amounts of data is still finetuning.
+(Will update this when we have it).

 # Objective
 Write Twitter / X / Mastodon / Threads posts for me, in my voice.